 SEER Ratings

 Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
-This number measures how well it uses electricity to create cooling.
-The higher the ranking, the more efficient the air conditioner is.
+This ranking measures how efficiently it uses electricity to create cooling.
+The higher the number, the more efficient the air conditioner is.

 • Dated air conditioners are ranked around 8-9 SEER.